- As low as $147/Night

 Walk into a completely modernized piece of vacation tranquility in this 2BR/2BA second floor condo in the West Hyde Park section of handsome, gated Kingston Plantation.
 BLACK DRUM BREWERY is OPEN and walkable.

-This handsome beach condo was refreshed in 2020 with new floors, a entirely-equipped kitchen, and redesigned bathrooms.
+This striking beach condo was remodeled in 2020 with new floors, a entirely-equipped kitchen, and redesigned bathrooms.
 The high ceilings give this unit a wide-open feel and the unit will sleep up to 8, with the use of the pull-out couch and additional futon.
 The living room overlooks a serene, lush green courtyard and has a loveseat and couch, with a dining table that can seat six.
-The bistro set on the walk-out balcony is the ideal space to appreciate morning coffee or afternoon drinks.
+The bistro set on the walk-out balcony is the ideal space to appreciate morning coffee or afternoon beverages.
 The kitchen includes silverware, dishes, a coffee maker, garbage disposal and plenty of space to prepare and move around, including a four-seat bar option.
 A hall laundry room has a full-size washer/dryer and some storage space.
 The Master BR is comfortable and roomy with a King bed and a pull-out futon.
 The master bath en suite includes granite countertops with double vanity and a separate room with a toilet and shower/tub combination.
 The 2nd BR features two queen-size beds and two closets for storage with its own entrance to the 2nd BA, which has a separate room with a toilet and shower/tub combination.
 The unit includes a TV in each BR and in the living room and comes with complimentary internet and cable streaming options.
 When you are ready to savor the outdoors, take a fast 5 min. walk to the beach.
 Don’t forget about Kingston’s eateries, walking trail, Apache Pier and family setting!
 In addition, golf courses, Tanger Outlet, Barefoot Landing and restaurant row are within a 5 min. drive.
 Book this condo now before your ideal family vacation week is taken!

 About the Area